 this Tomato Orange Soup is a long time flavorful favorite in our family, and in Portland. pair it with a crusty sourdough loaf or your favorite grilled cheese sandwich – enjoy!

 Right in the middle of my spa career, I took a break to pursue another love – food.
-I was the store director with a high end European deli here in Portland, one of my favorite jobs to date.
+I was the store director with a popular European deli here in Portland – one of my favorite jobs to date.
 I started at one location in the heart of downtown (I love working downtown!), and while running that store I planned the build and opening of a new location in Lake Oswego.

 Having been a customer for many years, I was thrilled to be a part of the executive staff (although looking back now, I would have been just as happy running the bakery).
 This deli boasts an excellent reputation for having great food.
 Their menu has both permanent items and seasonal choices on rotation.

 The soups at this deli are legendary.

 As soon as cold weather chill hits Portland, lines snake out their doors at lunch time – everyone wanting a warm up of the famous soup.
 One of their classic soups on the permanent menu is the Tomato Orange Soup.

 At the time of the original publish date of this post, I have not found that the original deli recipe has been published.
 Even working there with access to recipes, I never saw the Tomato Orange.

 My memory serves as inspiration, and this is my version of that deli classic.

 Tomato Orange Soup is a longtime favorite.
 I hope you love it too.